lyesbouchoucha/svm-evolution/README.md

-From-scratch implementations in NumPy of the four classifiers that led to the modern Support Vector Machine: the perceptron, the hard margin SVM, the soft margin SVM, and the kernel SVM trained by Sequential Minimal Optimization.
+From-scratch implementations in NumPy of the four classifiers that led to the modern Support Vector Machine: the perceptron, the hard margin SVM, the soft margin SVM and the kernel SVM trained by Sequential Minimal Optimization.

 ## How this project started